 You may also be asking yourself, “do helmets prevent concussions?”
 No helmet can protect 100% against a concussion.
 It can, however, protect the skull and help prevent more severe brain injuries, such as cranial bleeding.
 However, they can’t protect against all brain injuries.

 A proactive approach to reducing concussion risk includes better awareness of both the rules and your surroundings, proper fitting equipment and by increasing neck strength and training the neck to be prepared for impacts that can come from anywhere.

-How to Prevent Concussions in Football
+Ways to Prevent Concussions In Football Specifically

-When it comes to ways to prevent concussions in football, it is important to wear proper concussion prevention equipment.
+When it comes to ways to prevent concussions in football, it is important to wear proper concussion-prevention equipment.
 Helmets, while again not 100% effective, can potentially save your life when dealing with severe brain injuries.

 Another vital piece of equipment that can safeguard against concussions is the mouthguard.
 You may ask, “how do mouthguards help prevent concussions?”
 Studies suggest that having a custom made mouthguard to bite onto will relieve pressure from the jaw and sequentially lessen the impact on the brain.
 Even if it does not directly affect concussions, they can still help from getting any damage to your teeth.

-How to Prevent Concussions in Soccer
+Ways to Prevent Concussions in Soccer Specifically

 Soccer also has the potential for concussions.
 When it comes to concussion prevention in soccer or any other sport where you don’t have a helmet or mouth guard available, the most important thing to do is follow the rules of the game.
 Follow regulations set out by the coach and refrain from bending the rules.